What Happens in a Deep Brain Reorienting (DBR) Therapy Session? A Gentle Guide

 Disclaimer: This blog is for educational purposes only and is not a substitute for professional medical advice or mental health care.
 The content reflects general knowledge and opinion, not personalized treatment.
 Reading this blog does not create a therapeutic relationship.
 Please consult a licensed professional for support.

-About the Author; Jennifer Budhan, LCSW, LICSW is a licensed therapist in New York (license 088342) and Massachusetts (license LICSW1141025) with over 11 years of clinical experience.
-She holds a Master of Social Work from Smith College School for Social Work and is trained in EMDR, Deep Brain Reorienting (DBR), IFS, DBT, and TF-CBT.
-Her practice, Soulful Flow, offers virtual therapy and therapy intensives for high-functioning adults with anxiety and relationship patterns in New York and Massachusetts.
+About the Author: Jennifer Budhan, LCSW, LICSW is a licensed therapist in New York (license 088342) and Massachusetts (license LICSW1141025) with over 11 years of clinical experience and training in EMDR, Deep Brain Reorienting (DBR), IFS, DBT, and TF-CBT.
+She holds a Master of Social Work from Smith College School for Social Work.